immutant/immutant.org/drafts/caching.md

 # Caveats

-Though tested and toyed with, this is seriously Alpha code, and the API is probably still coagulating, especially with respect to the options for the `cache` and `memo` functions, which should probably include `:ttl` and `:idle` themselves, for example.
+Though tested and toyed with, this is seriously Alpha code, and the API is still coagulating, especially with respect to the options for the `cache` and `memo` functions, which should probably include `:ttl` and `:idle` themselves, for example.
+Other options may be introduced as more of Infinispan's features are exposed, e.g. transactions and persistence.

 By the way, Toby has recently hammered our [user manual][manual] and [api] docs into shape, so take a gander there for more details on